mis350-s21/final-project-final-project/README.md

 ## Requirement

+-Products:
+- [x] Customers can search products and filter the best seller  .

+- [x] Customer will be open greeting page that show product in schedule that present item name, price, description,image and quantity .

 - ORDER:

-  - [x] Customer will be open greeting page that show product in schedule that present price, ingredients and quantity .

-  - [x] Customers can search products and filter the best seller  .

   - [x] when Customer complet order his required to sign up in the website to input the information related to his name, phone number, e-mail and address .